 All conditions and improvements shown on the approved Site Plan shall continue in force as long as the use indicated on the approved Site Plan shall be in operation, regardless of any change in ownership of the property.
 Section 20-10.
-Items to Be Shown on Plans
+Any site plan submitted in conjunction with an application to the Commission shall include the following information unless determined by the Commission as not necessary: